isaacarnault/terraform-cloud/Part_5_Sentinel_Policies_and_Policy_Sets.md

 #### Step 3 - Queue plan to apply your policies

-We go to our 'tfc-guide-example' workspace and click on 'Queue plan'.<br>
+We go to our <b>tfc-guide-example</b> workspace and click on 'Queue plan'.<br>

-Upon completion, a new tab 'Policy check' should appear in our UI.<br>
+Upon completion, a new tab `Policy check` should appear in our UI.<br>

-If we have properly configured our Sentinel policy and Policy Set as well as our repository file, Policy check should pass.
+If we have properly configured our `Sentinel policy` and `Policy Set` as well as our repository file, `Policy check` should pass.

 <hr>